Striped bass: Management

 The striped bass population declined to less than 5 million by 1982, but efforts by fishermen with throw back lengths for smaller striped bass and management programs to rebuild the stock proved successful, and in 2007, the nearly 56 million fish included all ages.
 Recreational anglers and commercial fisherman caught an unprecedented 3.8 million fish in 2006.
-In New Jersey, alone among states, there is no legal commercial fishery for Striped Bass, it is against the law to sell Striped Bass in wholesale markets, retail, or in restaurants.
+In New Jersey, alone among states, there is no legal commercial fishery for Striped Bass.
 The management of the species includes size limits, commercial quotas, and biological reference points for the health of the species.

 The Atlantic coast-wide harvest of striped bass is managed by the Atlantic States Marine Fisheries Commission (AMSFC).
 In October 2019, the AMSFC announced that the 2018 Benchmark Stock Assessment indicated that "the resource is overfished and experiencing overfishing."
 Following a series of hearings during March and April 2021 to gather public input, the ASMFC Striped Bass Technical Committee will make recommendations for a new 10-year management strategy, Amendment 7 to the Interstate Management Plan for Atlantic Striped Bass, to replenish striped bass to sustainable levels throughout its traditional migratory range from North Carolina to Maine.
 Amendment 7 will be finalized and adopted in late 2021 and implemented in 2022.

-As food
+Conditions of the Striped bass fishery have continued to get worse with Striped bass stocks nearly at the low hit all the way back in 1985.
+There is major controversy in the fishing community on whether this data is correct because many anglers have seen great fishing in recent years.

+Culinary use

 Striped bass has white meat with a mild flavor and a medium texture.
 It is extremely versatile in that it can be pan-seared, grilled, steamed, poached, roasted, broiled, sautéed, and deep fried (including batter-frying).
 The flesh can also be eaten raw or pickled.

 The primary market forms for fresh bass include headed and gutted (with the head and organs removed) and filets; the primary market forms for frozen bass include headed and gutted and loins.
 It can also be found in steaks, chunks, or whole.
 Fresh striped bass is available year-round, and is typically sold in sizes from two to fifteen pounds, and can be sold up to fifty pounds.

 Striped bass has firm and flavorful flesh with a large flake.
 The hybrid striped bass yields more meat, has a more fragile texture, and a blander flavor than wild striped bass.
 The fish has a mild and distinctive flavor.
 In recipes, it can be substituted for milder fish like cod, as well as for stronger fish like bluefish.
 Other fish can substitute it, including weakfish, tilefish, blackfish, small bluefish, catfish, salmon, swordfish, and shark.
 Striped bass is easily grilled in fillets, and is therefore popular in beach communities.

+In Virginia, anadromous striped bass caught from the Chesapeake Bay and its small tidal tributaries have been found to be contaminated with polychlorinated biphenyls (PCBs), leading to the issuance of a fish consumption advisory by the Virginia Department of Health.